 Yesterday Robin came in with a gift.
 A whole laundry basket full of stinging nettles.
 Yes, he picked them and even got a few stings, because he knew how thrilled I’d be with so many good nettles.
 These were a bit longer than the ideal spring greens but they still worked for “spinach” for dinner.
 It just meant wearing thick rubber gloves and removing the leaves from the stems before cooking them.

 Once I put aside the dinner leaves, I washed them and put more leaves in the dehydrator on low, for winter use.
-I also set aside the roots for a manly tincture.
-Nettle roots can prevent prostate enlargement and are prescribed in the European pharmacopoeia for this.
+I also set aside the stinging nettle roots for a manly tincture.
+Stinging nettle root extracts can prevent prostate enlargement and are prescribed in Europe in the European pharmacopoeia for benign prostatic hyperplasia (BPH).
 They are also prescribed for PCOS.

-The leaves are an important nutritive herb, rich in minerals, especially magnesium.
+The stinging nettle plant (Urtica dioica) has many health benefits.
+The leaves are an important nutritive herb.
+It has vitamin A, vitamin C, and vitamin K, as well as a complement of B vitamins.
+Nettles are rich in minerals, especially magnesium, calcium, potassium, phosphorous, manganese, copper.
+They are also rich in chlorophyll and beta-carotene, lutein, and other carotenoids.
 Tea made from nettle leaves is a useful diuretic, detoxifier, and anti-inflammatory.
 It is recommended for eczema to help detoxify the liver and help the skin heal.

 Stinging nettle can lower blood pressure, lower blood sugar levels, act as a diuretic, reduce pain and inflammation, halt the enlargement of the prostate, detoxify the liver, and help with allergy symptoms.